maurcz/angrymetalguy-to-spotify/README.md

 ## Setup

 Follow this section if you want to try running this project locally.
+Feel free to skip if all you care about are playlists!

 Before we get into specifics, here's an overview of some of the tools that are used by this project: